What makes Lake Chabot one of the best-kept secrets in the Bay Area?

-This LARGEMOUTH MONSTER weighing in at a hearty 16.6 lbs. was carefully caught and released (yes, released) by Ian Cornelius of Castro Valley on September 14, 2015.
-Cornelius reported it was caught near Alder Point using roboworms.
-A half pound shy of the lake record, this is one of the biggest bass caught here at Lake Chabot in over 10 years.
-Our current lake record is held by Louis Vasquez from 2002 for a bass weighing in at 17 lbs.
+On October 28, 2016, Ryan Reynolds of San Mateo caught and carefully released this huge 19 lbs. largemouth bass using a jig near Alder Point!!
+He easily beat our old lake record by two pounds.
+This is one of the biggest bass caught here at Lake Chabot in over 14 years.
+Our previous lake record is held by Louis Vasquez from 2002 for a bass weighing in at 17 lbs.

 This is some of the best bass fishing we’ve seen.
 Bass fishing has been steady for the last several weeks with some bass anglers catching and releasing good numbers.